realamirrezajoulani/savarina/README.md

 Costume for Iranian and Persian-speaking users
 #### Validation & Security
 Pydantic input validation<br>
-Environment-driven secrets and configurable settings
+Environment-driven secrets and configurable settings<br>
 ***and more features you can read it***
 ## front-end
 -